 Periodontal Therapy

 Most Americans experience some form of periodontal disease…often without realizing it.
-Periodontal disease is chiefly responsible for adult tooth loss, for bleeding gums, for bad breath and for receding gums.
+Periodontal disease is chiefly responsible for adult tooth loss, bleeding gums, bad breath, and receding gums.
 The truth is, it is easily prevented with proper hygiene, home-care, and professional treatment.
 If diagnosed in its early stages, gum disease treatments are easier, less invasive, and more effective.
 Your visit to Dr. Rutledge includes a complete examination of your gums and supportive structures, and you will have access to advanced periodontal therapy to heal and to restore your oral health.

 Q: What is periodontal disease?